wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 go into invalid state.

 If the VID counter is about to overflow and wrap back, the runtime stops spawning new iterations.
-Instead, it waits for the last iteration to commit, and then broadcast a VID reset signal to all processors in the system.
+Instead, it waits for the last iteration to commit, and then broadcasts a VID reset signal to all processors in the system.
+The VID reset signal will reset the creation and read timestamp for all cache lines in all processors to zero.
+The latter is optional in the design we described above, because the reset signal is sent after all iterations have committed.
+No cache lines could have either timestamp be non-zero.
+If, however, the commit and abort optimization is used, the latter must be performed, because there can be speculative state lines in the system even if all iterations have committed.